Understanding Primitive Reflexes

 Most postural reflexes are life-long and are necessary for controlled, co-ordinated, fluid movement in response to gravity and the maintenance of balance.
 In typical development they are in place by 3-4 years, with some variation.

-The head righting reflex in action
+The head righting reflex in action at an early age.

 One example of a postural reflex is the head-righting reflex.
 As the body moves one way the head is automatically held in an upright position to maintain balance.
-This begins to develop as the baby lies prone at approximately 16 weeks, lifting the head, so that the face is in a vertical position.
+This begins to develop as the baby lies prone at approximately 16 weeks, lifting the head, so that the face is in a vertical position. ( unusually early in her case.
+My grandaughter became a good gymnast.)

 There are many children who find learning difficult, or have difficulty concentrating, comprehending, making friends, being motivated or being still.